I was recently on Facebook and saw a question asked by a dealer in one of the automotive groups.

 Most dealers and website vendors take the cookie-cutter approach to websites, which means that most of the time, the message is very vanilla.
 We see things like “Welcome to ABC Motors” or “Your best choice for cars in Phoenix,” and similar messaging.
 While these types of direct headlines have some value when used sporadically, there needs to be more.

-We know that today’s shoppers have evolved, and with the prospect of online retailing giants like Carvana and Vroom coming into the mix, it’s more important than ever to share value messaging that helps you stand apart from the competition.
+We know that today’s shoppers have evolved, and with the prospect of online retailing giants like Carvana and Vroom coming into the mix, it’s more important than ever to share value messaging that helps you stand apart from the competition with unique marketing ideas.

 In past episodes of the podcast, you’ve heard me say things like “my 6-year-old knows what a car dealership does.”
 Yet that’s what we as professionals spend so much of our time talking about.